 Fax: +(370) (5) 266-5590

-See the Department of State’s Fact Sheet on Lithuania for information on U.S.-Lithuanian relations.
+See the Department of State’s Fact Sheet on Lithuania for information on U.S. - Lithuania relations.

 Entry, Exit & Visa Requirements

-- Passports should be valid for at least six months beyond your stay.
-For further details about travel into and within Schengen countries, please see our Schengen fact sheet.
+Lithuania is a party to the Schengen Agreement.
+This means that U.S. citizens may enter Lithuania for up to 90 days for tourist or business purposes without a visa.
+Your passport should be valid for at least six months beyond the period of stay.
+You need sufficient funds and a return airline ticket.
+For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

-- Processing time for a residency permit can take more than 90 day.
-The Lithuanian authorities recommend applying for a residency permit prior to traveling.
+- Processing time for a residency permit can take more than 90 days.
+Lithuanian authorities recommend applying for a residency permit prior to traveling.

 - Children traveling unaccompanied must have written permission from at least one parent or guardian to travel outside the country.
 This does not apply to visitors.

-HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry requirements for visitors to or foreign residents of Lithuania.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Lithuania.

 Safety and Security

-Foreigners, ethnic minorities and members of the LGBTI community have been subject to robberies, and racially motivated verbal and sometimes physical harassment.
-This normally occurs late at night near bars and night clubs.
+Foreigners, ethnic minorities, and members of the LGBTI community have been subject to robberies, and racially-motivated verbal and sometimes physical harassment.
+This tends to occur late at night near bars and nightclubs.

-CRIME: Crimes of opportunity, such as from pickpockets and purse snatchers, particularly at popular tourist sites and restaurants, or on public transportation are common.
-Pick-pockets take advantage of crowds getting on and off of all forms of public transportation, using the jostling of the crowd as a distraction.
+Crime: Crimes of opportunity, such as pickpocketing and purse snatching, are common, particularly at popular tourist sites and restaurants, and on public transportation.
+Pickpockets take advantage of crowds getting on and off all forms of public transportation, using the jostling of a crowd as a distraction.